jensengroup/protonator/README.md

-# protonator
+# Protonator
-Quick and dirty protonation
+Quick and dirty protonation while you wait